LispCookbook/cl-cookbook/os.md

 ### Input and output from subprocess

-If the `input` keyword is set to `:stream` then a stream is created and can be written to in the same way as a file.
+If the `input` keyword is set to `:stream`, then a stream is created and can be written to in the same way as a file.
 The stream can be accessed using `uiop:process-info-input`: